haxshaan/Paytm-UPIBot/README.md

 - The app may give error on the first run every time.**
     * This is due to adb server initialization.
     * In such case please restart the bot.

+- The Bot has a screen timeout lock feature.
+To disable this run "adb shell svc power stayon false" command.

 - Press CTRL + C anytime to interrupt.